OSVAI/GridConv/README.md

 ![](assets/framework.jpg)
 *Figure 1.
 Overview of grid lifting network regressing 3D human pose from 2D skeleton input.*

-The implementation of SGT designs and grid convolution layers please refer to our paper for thorough interpretation.
+Regarding the definition and implementation of SGT designs and grid convolution layers, please refer to our paper for thorough interpretations.

 ## Installation